AliReza000J/rest-api-project/README.md

 * **CI/CD pipeline** → automate testing & deployment with GitHub Actions.
 * **Role-based access control (RBAC)** → extend user management.
 * **Caching & performance optimization** → Redis or Flask-Caching.
+* **Monitoring & logging**

 ---

+## ⚠️ Notes

+Background task queue and worker are implemented but disabled on Render free tier.
+To enable them, configure a Redis instance and run the worker service.